-Filing Fee for Small Claims Court cases in San Francisco County
+Where are Small Claims Court Cases Heard in San Francisco County?

 San Francisco County Small Claims Court cases are heard in 1 courthouse across San Francisco County.
 The website for San Francisco County Superior court is: www.sfsuperiorcourt.org.
 Here are the following locations where small claims cases are heard: